cmik/cmik.xbmc/README.md

 >[How to update your add-on (wiki)](http://kodi.wiki/view/Add-on_manager#Updating)

+### I can't play a movie, episode or a live stream
+- Check your internet connection
+- Check that you have enabled the Streaming Proxy in the add-on advanced settings (reboot Kodi after any modification)
+- If you have a message "The streaming proxy is not active...".
+Please reboot your Kodi system.
+- Some of your new Kapamilya content use a new encryption process that is not compatible and implemented yet in your favorite add-on.
+A notification message will normally appear when you play this type of content.

+### How can I export my TFC.tv shows in my Kodi library (export .strm and .nfo files)
+1. In the add-on general settings > Export to Library > set enable context menu to ON.
+2. Set the number of last episodes to export (8 by default).
+3. Set the Automatic update to ON.
+4. Reboot your Kodi
+5. You can now export a show from the context menu when you are on a show list.
+6. Exit the TFC.tv addon and go to Videos > Add videos... > select "library" folder in your Kodi userdata directory (ex: ".../userdata/addon_data/plugin.video.tfctv/library").
+[Click here](https://kodi.wiki/view/Userdata) to know the userdata directory path according to your operating system.
+7. The TFC.tv add-on will only export .strm and .nfo files but you will have to execute a new content check for Kodi to add new contents to its library.
+You can also install the add-on "Library Auto Updater" from the Kodi repository to schedule an automatic update.

 ### I'm encountering some issues.
 Where can I get help?
 You can find some help from other users througth TFC.tv Kodi Forum thread [Release - [CMIK] TFC.tv addon - repo / updates / support](https://forum.kodi.tv/showthread.php?tid=317008) - https://forum.kodi.tv/showthread.php?tid=317008

 ### You found a bug.
 How can I report it?
 If you encounter anything that you think is a bug, please report it to the add-on github repo (https://github.com/cmik/cmik.xbmc/issues).